Mariam Vattalil

-Rani Maria Vattalil (29 January 1954 – 25 February 1995) – in religious Rani Maria – was an Indian Syro Malabar religious sister and a social worker in the Franciscan Clarist Congregation who worked among the poor within the Diocese of Indore.
-Vattalil dedicated herself to the catechetical formation and educational instruction during her time as a religious as she moved place to place teaching in different areas; she was vocal in matters of social justice and in social activism which led to her death at the hands of those who were opposed to her efforts in aiding the poor and downtrodden.
+Rani Maria Vattalil, FCC (29 January 1954 – 25 February 1995) was an Indian Catholic religious sister and social worker of the Franciscan Clarists who worked in the Diocese of Indore.
+Vattalil, a Syro-Malabar Eastern Catholic, dedicated herself to catechetical formation and educational instruction in different areas of the region.
+She was vocal in matters of social justice, which led to her murder by those opposed to her aid of the poor.

-She was beatified in Indore on 4 November 2017.
+Vattali's cause for canonization was opened after her death, and she was beatified in Indore on 4 November 2017.

 Life

 Childhood and education

 Mariam Vattalil was born in Kerala on 29 January 1954 as the second of seven children to Paily and Eliswa Vattalil.
 Her baptism was celebrated at the Church of Saint Thomas on the following 5 February with her name being chosen in honor of the Mother of God.
 Her siblings were: Stephen, Annie, Varghese, Thressiamma, Celine (later became a Franciscan clarist as "Selmy Paul") and Lusy.

 Vattalil made both her First Communion and Confirmation on 30 April 1966 and often frequented catechism lessons.
 She studied at a government-run primary school before she commenced her high school studies.
 But her greater call was to serve God and this was something that she shared with her cousin Cicily who desired the very same thing.